The anatomy of accessible forms: Best practices

 </fieldset>

-In the example above, we can see that fieldset is binding the form controls inside a group and the legend attribute is used as the primary label that will be exposed when assistive technology user moves the focus to the first radio button either in tab or shift+tab navigation.
+In the example above, we can see that fieldset is binding the form controls inside a group and the legend attribute is used as the primary group level visible label that will be exposed when the assistive technology user moves the focus to the first radio button either in tab or shift+tab navigation.

 Some of the form fields need additional instructions to fill the data successfully.
 These instructions must be available to the users at all times like visible labels.
 We can bind the instruction to the form fields using an aria-describedby attribute.